 International travel with electronic devices requires special precautions.
 Remote devices and the information they contain should be protected while accessing the Internet or not physically under your control.

-CIT has put together a helpful website, and suggests that you start preparing weeks before leaving on an international trip.
+CIT has compiled helpful information and suggests that you start preparing weeks before leaving on an international trip.

 Some countries, such as China, Israel, and Russia have restrictions on the import and use of encryption tools and do not allow cryptography tools to be imported or used within their borders without a license, or in some extreme cases, at all.